 Comment

 This instruction addresses the element of “scienter,” which was developed in Ernst & Ernst v.
-Hochfelder, 425 U.S. 185, 193 (1976).
+Hochfelder, 425 U.S. 185, 193, reh’g denied, 425 U.S. 986 (1976).
 In Nelson v.
 Serwold, 576 F.2d 1332, 1337 (9th Cir.
 1978), the court held that Congress intended Section 10(b) to reach both knowing and reckless conduct, and it interpreted the Ernst & Ernst decision as merely eliminating negligence as a basis for liability.

 In the Private Securities Litigation Reform Act of 1995 (“PSLRA”), 109 Stat.
 737, Congress added “[e]xacting pleading requirements,” among other things, as a “check against abusive litigation.”
 Tellabs, Inc. v.
 Makor Issues & Rts., Ltd., 551 U.S. 308, 313 (2007).
 For pleading purposes, a plaintiff must “state with particularity facts giving rise to a strong inference that the defendant acted with the required state of mind.”
 Id. at 314 (quoting 15 U.S.C. § 78u–4(b)(2)).
 In Webb v.
 SolarCity Corp., 884 F.3d 844, 851 (9th Cir.
 2018), the Ninth Circuit explained that the scienter standard requires facts demonstrating an intent to deceive, manipulate or defraud, or “deliberate recklessness.”
 The court defined “deliberate recklessness” as “an extreme departure from the standards of ordinary care, which presents a danger of misleading buyers or sellers that is either known to the defendant or is so obvious that the actor must have been aware of it.”
 Id. (brackets, emphasis, and citation omitted); see also Glazer Cap.
 Mgmt. v.
 Forescout Techs., Inc., 63 F.4th 747, 765 (9th Cir.
-2023) (stating that deliberate recklessness “is a higher standard than mere recklessness and requires more than a motive to commit fraud,” and “only satisfies scienter under § 10(b) to the extent that it reflects some degree of intentional or conscious misconduct” (citation omitted)); Espy v.
+2023) (stating that deliberate recklessness “is a higher standard than mere recklessness and requires more than a motive to commit fraud,” and “only satisfies scienter under § 10(b) to the extent that it reflects some degree of intentional or conscious misconduct” (citation omitted)).
+See also Espy v.
 J2 Global, Inc., 99 F. 4th 527, 536-37 (9th Cir.
-2024) (declining to hold that the complaint alleged facts giving rise to a strong inference of scienter where the “majority of [two witnesses’] statements fail to establish reliability or personal knowledge, or simply amount to criticisms of [the defendant’s] management practices and compensation structures,” and which, “even if . . . reliable,” were “simply negative opinions of [the defendant,] . . . not statements which are themselves indicative of scienter”) (citations omitted)).
+2024) (declining to hold that the complaint alleged facts giving rise to a strong inference of scienter where the “majority of [two witnesses’] statements fail to establish reliability or personal knowledge, or simply amount to criticisms of [the defendant’s] management practices and compensation structures,” and which, “even if . . . reliable,” were “simply negative opinions of [the defendant] . . . not statements which are themselves indicative of scienter”) (internal citations omitted)).

 The PSLRA entitles a defendant in any private action arising under Rule 10b-5 to require the court to submit a written interrogatory to the jury regarding each defendant’s state of mind at the time of the alleged violation of the securities laws.
 15 U.S.C. § 78u-4(d).
 For a discussion of when a corporate officer’s scienter can be imputed to a corporation, particularly if that officer also defrauds the corporation, see In re ChinaCast Education Corp.
 Securities Litigation, 809 F.3d 471 (9th Cir.
 2015).

-Revised June 2025

 18.6 Securities—Justifiable Reliance Generally

-The plaintiff [name] must prove by a preponderance of the evidence that [he] [she] [other pronoun] justifiably relied on the alleged misrepresentation or omission in deciding to engage in the [purchase] [sale] of the [security] [securities] in question.
-The plaintiff [name] may not intentionally close [his] [her] [other pronoun] eyes and refuse to investigate the circumstances or disregard known or obvious risks.
+The plaintiff must prove by a preponderance of the evidence that [he] [she] [other pronoun] justifiably relied on the alleged misrepresentation or omission in deciding to engage in the [purchase] [sale] of the [security] [securities] in question.
+The plaintiff may not intentionally close [his] [her] [other pronoun] [its] eyes and refuse to investigate the circumstances or disregard known or obvious risks.

 Comment